CAN-Paper/Co-Action-Network/README.md

 # Co-Action Network

-Implementation of paper "CAN: Revisiting Co-Action for Click Through Rate Prediction".
+Implementation of paper "CAN: Revisiting Feature Co-Action for Click Through Rate Prediction".

 To be released :)